 Springtime is just around the corner.
 In March, the winds blow in like a lion and out like a lamb.
 We can feel tossed about in the swirl.
-This month, Beyond Broth is recognizing the mental-emotional states of being, and more specifically how to ease the fire of the lion and calm the mind.
+This month, Grace's Goodness is recognizing the mental-emotional states of being, and more specifically how to ease the fire of the lion and calm the mind.

 When the winds gust and almost seem to blow us over, is it possible to find stillness and calm in the midst of the roar?